recoveryhub/edition_template/paratext/docs/6-tei-guide.md

 ## Acknowledgements

 [CETEIcean](https://github.com/TEIC/CETEIcean) functionality was added to the Recovery Hub edition template with the help of a model GitHub Pages site constructed by Raffaele Viglianti.

+## Notes
+- The book-with-chapters template and paginated template do not yet support TEI files.
+To use these